samleti-balaji/K8s-Mario-Game/README.md

 # K8s-Mario-Game
-this is Mario Game Deployment on K8s using terraform, kubectl, EKS, Load Balancer, etc.
+This is Mario Game Deployment on K8s using terraform, kubectl, EKS, Load Balancer, etc.

 K8S Mario Game on web page